Ticutuco33/q4/README.md

 Dating Simulator

-Create the story of the dating simulator.
+Create the story of the dating simulator. today on day 10 of may 2024 i created my presentation slides.

-For this week april 22 ro april 28 I will create the story and choose the characters.
-I will have ten possible characters that you can go in a date with:
+I will have ten possible characters that you can go in a date with and 1 secret unlockable character:
 1- Kratos
 2- Goku
 3- Sonic